Location: Building 160, East side entrance separate from main clinic

-Our Benefits Counselling Assistance Coordinator, or BCAC, educates and fields beneficiary questions in regard to the TRICARE benefit.
+About us: Our Benefits Counselling Assistance Coordinator, or BCAC, educates and fields beneficiary questions in regard to the TRICARE benefit.
 We also manage all paper and electronic records of those enrolled to our facility.
 We ensure records are complete and coordinate record retirement.
 The Physical Evaluation Board Liaison Officer serves as the main point of contact between patient, chain of command, Veterans Affairs, and medical staff throughout the Medical Evaluation Board process.
 We also assist patients with their travel benefit, record requests, in processing, out processing, and HIPAA inquiries.

 About us: Women’s Health services are provided through Family Health, Flight Medicine and the Personnel Reliability and Assurance Program clinics.
 Services available include: Well woman exams including Pap smears, birth control, clinical breast exams, pregnancy testing, treatment of vaginal infections, care of abnormal Pap smears, and treatment of menopausal symptoms.
 Obstetrical care and care requiring surgical intervention are referred to the network.